Alex-Skp/Data-job-posting-analysis/README.md

 ## Process notes:
 * As a starting point, we played a bit around with the data, checking keywords in full-data-test-mood-check-pre-analysis.ipynb
 * We started the project doing a code along all together over week-1-project-code.ipynb
-* this file creates the graph skills-data-scientist-usa.png, which we used to create a star wars themed deliverable, onepager-delivery.pdf
+* this file creates the graph skills-data-scientist-usa.png, which we used to create a star wars themed deliverable, as this was the theme of the presentations.
+The deliverable is: onepager-delivery.pdf

 ## As for the cleaning steps and executing of the code:
 * Cleaned dataset to make it easier to find certain keywords in the job descriptions